610jackson/LinuxBackupScript/README.md

 ![image](https://github.com/610jackson/LinuxBackupScript/blob/main/script.png)

 Next, I created a backup folder called mybackup and a file 1.
-I had already set teh mybackupfolder as the destination for the backup.
+I had already set the mybackupfolder as the destination for the backup.
 After making the script runnable with chmod +x, I ran the script.
 Then I navigated to my backupfolder and listed the contents and confirmed I saw my backup file.